-Data Analyst, Institute for Democracy & Higher Education
+Data Manager, Institute for Democracy & Higher Education

 Prabhat is a data analyst with IDHE and works to maintain the NSLVE database.
 Prabhat supports the systematic processes of data management and analysis, as well as generation and dissemination of data in the service to colleges and universities interested in learning about their students’ voting habits.
 In addition to other analytical outputs, he creates interactive data visualization products for campuses and the general public.
 Prabhat’s interests include design and development of new research that seeks to explore questions of equity, diversity, and inclusion in political learning.
 He is also interested in understanding pathways of non-traditional leadership that help improve college student political engagement.
 Prior to this, Prabhat has worked within varied contexts of policy advocacy, higher education, and international development.
 He has an M.P.A from Cornell University and a B.A. from Kenyon College.